awsdocs/aws-storagegateway-user-guide/doc_source/restrict-fgw-access.md

 ## Controlling Access Based on Tags in an IAM Request<a name="request-based-control"></a>

-You can use conditions in an IAM policy to control what an IAM user can do based on tags on a file gateway resource\.
-For example, you can write a policy that allows or denies an IAM user the ability to perform specific API operations based on the tag they provided when they were creating the resource\.
+To control what an IAM user can do on a gateway resource, you can use conditions in an IAM policy based on tags\.
+For example, you can write a policy that allows or denies an IAM user the ability to perform specific API operations based on the tag they provided when they created the resource\.

 In the following example, the first statement allows a user to create a gateway only if the key\-value pair of the tag they provided when creating the gateway is **Department** and **Finance**\.
-When using the API, you add this tag to the activation request\.
+When using the API operation, you add this tag to the activation request\.

 The second statement allows the user to create an Network File System \(NFS\) or Server Message Block \(SMB\) file share on a gateway only if the key\-value pair of the tag on the gateway matches **Department**and **Finance**\.
-Additionally, the user must add a tag to the file share, and the key\-value pair the tag of must be **Department** and **Finance**\.
+Additionally, the user must add a tag to the file share, and the key\-value pair of the tag must be **Department** and **Finance**\.
 You add tags to a file share when creating the file share\.
 There aren't permissions for the `AddTagsToResource` or `RemoveTagsFromResource` operations, so the user can't perform these operations on the gateway or the file share\.

 ```
 {